digikar99/unboxables/README.md

 ## trivial-garbage:finalize

 While we use CFFI and `foreign-alloc` and `foreign-free`, we perform the free-ing through `trivial-garbage:finalize` aka `tg:finalize`.
 Thus, no memory leaks should occur as long as this works correctly.

+## Related Projects

+- [cffi-object](https://github.com/bohonghuang/cffi-object): At the moment, `unboxables` is more of a proof of concept, and is fairly primitive as compared to `cffi-object`.